Thank you for contacting

 Where to Get Help

 Help is available by phone and online.
-The IRS disaster hotline and the Florida DOR’s dedicated assistance page offer step-by-step instructions.
-Experts advise individuals and businesses to confirm filing requirements, particularly in counties such as Nassau, Okeechobee, Orange, and Osceola, where storm timelines differ.
-The IRS has pledged to provide additional disaster relief if conditions warrant.
+The IRS disaster hotline and the Florida DOR's dedicated assistance page offer step-by-step instructions.
+Taxpayers should confirm the filing requirements that apply to their specific county, as storm timelines and eligibility details vary.

 Official Sources and Further Information